tannerwheeler/math5620/matrixClass.md

 	}

+	//
-	//Creates a matrix with the -2 down the diagonal and 1 on the diagonals
+	// Creates a matrix with the -2 down the diagonal and 1 on the diagonals
-	//above and below it.
+	// above and below it.
+	//
 	Matrix(int M, int N) : M(M), N(N)
 	{
 		std::vector<std::vector<double>> test(M, std::vector<double>(N));